joshirishabh631/CPU-Comparison/README.md

 ## **Objective**

-To systematically analyze and compare the CPU performance of various loop construct in Python, highlighting their efficiency, memory usage, and execution time, and to provide there best use cases.
+To systematically analyze and compare the CPU performance of various loop construct in Python, highlighting their efficiency and execution time, and to provide there best use cases.

 ## **Understanding Loops**